L-debugg/met-azureappservice-hello/README.md

 # Azure App Service Hello

-This a simple "Hello, World!" using Python to test Microsoft Azure App Service.
+This a simple "Hello, earth!" using Python to test Microsoft Azure App Service.

 * The App Service is running Linux and Python 3.12.
 * The App Service is running the Free Plan.